srobotta/moodle-database-presets/competencies-wheel/README.md

 You may also adapt the headline and the paragraph denoting what to do.

 The rest of the template can remain as it is.
 There is kind of a slider where each slide contains the criteria and level desctiption of one dimension.
-For each criterium a level needs to be selected with the radion buttons.
+For each criterion a level needs to be selected with the radion buttons.
 All criteria must be responsed before continuing to the next slide.
 There is an idicator at the bottom, on which slide the user is and what is still left to answer.